 Collaborative Ensemble Theater is not used in the typical school setting.
 Scores of young people are leaving their adolescence with a superficial understanding of their own abilities and worth as performers because they are judged on a scale that includes: lead roles and small roles, following directions from a director who adheres to an audition process, and by enlarge, doing plays that are mostly musicals written long before they were born.

 Middle and high school could be the place for young people to explore their divergent ideas through performance, rather than confirm their worst self-concepts through auditions.
 How can we audition people who have not even been properly trained to act?
 How can we put young people in a rehearsal process where they are following directions and aiming toward a result without giving them support for an artistic process of discovery?
 We would never ask a young person to perform a music piece without training and technique in that musical instrument.
 Yet, we expect them to perform theater without training in their own instrument (themselves) as actors.
 This oppressive process puts emerging minds on a journey of self-doubt, self-consciousness, and competition rather than exploration, self-empowerment and individual challenge.
 Based on Amy Poux’s 20+ years of doing original theater with young people, YOUTH ENSEMBLE THEATER aims to provide another artistic path for young people.

-YET is a project of the not-for-profit organization, High Meadow Arts, Inc. Founded in 2005, the mission of High Meadow Arts, Inc. is to serve diverse groups of young people with expansive, potent and vital experiences in the arts in our rural community.
+Founded in 2005, the mission of Youth Ensemble Theater, Inc. is to serve diverse groups of young people with expansive, potent and vital experiences in the arts in our rural community.

-Sustained through sweat equity, funding and donations, High Meadow Arts, Inc. aims to champion those young people that are often underrepresented and provide them with an artistic path to their most exceptional selves.
+Sustained through sweat equity, funding and donations, Y.E.T., Inc. aims to champion those young people that are often underrepresented and provide them with an artistic path to their most exceptional selves.